-The Road to Hope Program supports child care givers from financially poor backgrounds to access basic needs for their families and continue with education while caring for their chronically ill parents.
-The palliative Care Association of Uganda (PCAU) in partnership with Center for Hospice Care (CHC) in Indiana USA under the Global Partners in Care, established the Road to Hope program in 2012.
+The Road to Hope Program supports child caregivers from financially poor backgrounds to access basic needs for their families and continue with education while caring for their chronically ill parents.
+The Palliative Care Association of Uganda (PCAU) in partnership with the Center for Hospice Care (CHC) in Indiana USA under the Global Partners in Care, established the Road to Hope program in 2012.

-Annual Road to Hope Camp which brings together all children to interact, share their experiences and get to know one another, get psychosocial support, check on performance at school, have fun among other things.
+Annual Road to Hope Camp brings together all children to interact, share their experiences, and get to know one another, get psychosocial support, check on performance at school, and have fun among other things.

-Annual empowerment retreat for children in upper primary, secondary school and vocational institutes where they attain basic knowledge on career guidance as well as receive life skills training to enable them deal effectively with everyday life challenges.
+Annual empowerment retreat for children in upper primary, secondary school, and vocational institutes where they attain basic knowledge on career guidance as well as receive life skills training to enable them to deal effectively with everyday life challenges.

 Entrepreneurship Fund.
 The program also provided a platform for giving money to children who graduate to help them start up their own businesses.
-This money is given in form of a loan where by the child is expected to pay back as soon as their business stabilizes.
+This money is given in the form of a loan whereby the child is expected to pay back as soon as their business stabilizes.